My Millionaire Ex Refused to Visit Our Child in the ICU, Dismissing a Hospital Bedside as an 'Inefficient Investment of Time.'

 Nathan: "Look, Rachel, I want to be there.
 But my portfolio is volatile right now.
 I can’t just burn cash on last-minute delta tickets.

 If you want this to happen, I need you to cover 60% of the airfare.
 It’s $950 round trip.
 Venmo me $570 and I’ll book it.
-Otherwise, I literally can’t find the bandwidth to make it work.
+Otherwise, I literally can’t find the time to make it work.
 Let me know."

 I stared at the screen.
 My hands started to shake.
 He wasn't asking for help; he was charging an admission fee to see his sick child.
+[Wednesday, 08:00 AM] I opened my banking app. $840.

 If I sent the $570, I would have $270 left.
 My mortgage is $1,200.
 I would default.
 We could lose the house.
 But if I didn't send it?
 Nathan would tell the court—and Leo—that "Mommy didn't want Daddy to come."